purpleidea/mgmt/DOCUMENTATION.md

 ###Password

 The password resource can generate a random string to be used as a password.
+It will re-generate the password if it receives a refresh notification.

 ###Pkg